zerjens/fc4-framework/proposals/ep01-decouple-models-and-views/ep01-decouple-models-and-views.md

 ## The Decoupled Data Scheme

-In this new decoupled data scheme that I’ve been working on, a repo consists of two sets of files: a set of YAML files that _together_ define the static model of the systems that make up the landscape, and a set of YAML+PNG files that define and express independent views of the landscape and its systems.
+In this new decoupled data scheme that I’ve been working on, a repo consists of three sets of files:

+* a set of YAML files that _together_ define the static model of the subject systems and landscapes
+* a set of YAML files that define and express views of those systems
+* a set of PNG image files that are the diagrams derived and rendered from the views

 An illustration might be better: